LearnTeachCode/intro-javascript-class/week-1/homework1-2.md

 :star: You can make your mockup using [Glitch](https://glitch.com/) or build it locally on your computer.
 But either way, **you should at some point upload your HTML and/or CSS files to GitHub**, following [those same instructions linked to above](https://help.github.com/articles/adding-a-file-to-a-repository/).

-  > **If you need a refresher:** Review [section 1.1 on how to use Glitch and Visual Studio Code](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-1-initial-tools-intro.md) to build projects locally.
+  > **If you need a refresher:** Review [section 1.1 on how to use Glitch and Visual Studio Code](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-1/1-1-initial-tools-intro.md).

 **Some tips:**